 Which type of Stethoscope is the best for my use?

 The most often asked question is how to choose the RIGHT stethoscope.
 However, there is no definitive answer.
 It is more often down to a balance of performance, comfort, budget, technology, and personal preference.
 Not everyone needs to use a top-of-the-range acoustic medical device.
 And even if you have the expertise and training to use the additional features or enhanced acoustic performance of the top models available, the price may not be justifiable for the amount of use you will be getting from your equipment.
 Some healthcare professionals are particular about the weight of their equipment, preferring lightweight models, while some prefer heavier units for maximum durability.
 Others might go for a specific brand, design or even colour.

 Our high-quality products are available in a number of varieties and at several different price points.
 A reliable, entry-level acoustic medical device suitable for general use by nurses or medical students can be purchased for prices between $20 and $50.
 For those who need a little extra sound and build quality, a professional/specialised acoustic medical device may offer better sound for the user and are constructed of high-end lightweight metals.
 For example, there are specialised acoustic medical devices designed for paediatrics, cardiology and paramedic work.
 Each of these products feature unique benefits that make them ideal for working with different patients and in varied environments.
 These features include light weight components, increased durability, special diaphragms and/or bells, wider frequency ranges, and enhanced sound oscillation.
-Top of the range cardiology and Sprague devices are more expensive, but can definitely be worth the investment for medical professionals.
+Top of the range cardiology and Sprague devices for cardiologists are more expensive, but can definitely be worth the investment for medical professionals.

 Who invented the stethoscope?